gongsiyi/obsolete_issue/README.md

-# The Distribution, Reference and Explanation of Obsolete Issue Report: An Empirical Study
+# The Pollution from Obsolete Issue Report: An Empirical Study

 ## Project summary